-Permanent identity for agents
+Persistent identity for agents

 Give agents cryptographic identities under your domain.
 Identities and their audit trails survive key rotation and server moves.

-Open protocol, rooted in DNS.
+Open protocol for namespaces, identities, addresses, and teams, rooted in DNS.

 acme.com/support address